-Title: Pharmacy Residency Program: Remediation, Disciplinary, and Grounds for Dismissal Policy Policy Number: 12.03 Department/Function: Pharmacy Effective Date: 06/01/2021 Approvals: Review Date(s): 07/01/2024 Pharmacy Residency Advisory Committee Revision Date(s): 05/28/2023
+Title: Pharmacy Residency Programs: Remediation, Disciplinary, and Grounds for Dismissal Policy Policy Number: 12.03 Department/Function: Pharmacy Implemented Date: 06/01/2021 Approvals: Review Date(s): 07/01/2024, 06/10/2025 Pharmacy Residency Advisory Committee Revision Date(s): 05/28/2023, 06/10/2025

-To establish policy concerning the remediation, discipline, and dismissal process for Cabell Huntington Hospital (CHH) Pharmacy Residency Programs.
-Further, this policy establishes that persons pursing a pharmacy residency who do not fulfill these minimum requirements of the residency program shall not receive the certificate of completion.
+To establish a policy concerning the remediation, discipline, and dismissal process for Cabell Huntington Hospital (CHH) pharmacy residency programs.
+Further, this policy establishes that persons pursing a pharmacy residency who do not fulfill these minimum requirements of the residency program shall not receive a certificate of completion.

-This policy shall apply to all pharmacy residents at Cabell Huntington Hospital Inc. (CHHI)
+This policy shall apply to all pharmacy residents at CHH.